mystor/git-revise/docs/man.rst

 .. describe:: fixup

-   Add the commit's changes into the previous commit, discarding it's commit message.
+   Add the commit's changes into the previous commit, discarding its commit message.

 .. describe:: squash

-   Like fuse, but also open an editor to merge the commit's messages.
+   Like fixup, but also open an editor to merge the commits' messages.

 .. describe:: reword